 In addition to article databases, UBC has reference databases like Anatomy TV

 Anatomy TV is a three-dimensional interactive anatomy resource that includes over 6500 models of human anatomy.
 These models focus on individual organs, regions of the body, or anatomical systems.
 The 3D images can be peeled away in layers and anatomical models can be rotated 360 degrees to demonstrate the interaction of nerves, muscles, ligaments, and bones.
 Built-in self-assessment quizzes are also included.
 Images and clips can be used in online courses.

-To arrange for a systematic review consultation, please complete this Evidence Synthesis Consult Form.
+To arrange for a knowledge synthesis consultation, please complete this Knowledge Synthesis Consult Form.

 Read a comprehensive Readiness Checklist provided by Unity Health Toronto.